-Oregon Medical Board Concerned Over Medical Marijuana Patients
+Oregon Medical Board Doctor Concerned Over Medical Marijuana Patients

 Since 2005, over 30 Oregon doctors have been disciplined or had their medical license terminated because of medical marijuana.
 The Oregon Medical Board is a committee designed to oversee the practice of medicine in Oregon.
 It is a similar organization to the Oregon State Bar, which oversees lawyers’ professional duties.